nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # Clientell User Guide

-Clientell is a **desktop app for managing clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Clientell is a **desktop app for freelance financial consultants to manage clients and their transactions, optimized for use via a Command Line Interface** (CLI) with a simple Graphical User Interface (GUI).
 If you can type fast, Clientell can get your client management tasks done faster than traditional GUI apps.

+Clientell is structured as an address book (a database to store details of clients), but with enhancements to cater to your financial bookkeeping needs and managing your clients' transactions.

+Our guiding principle is: a small app for you to do big things.
+As such, we allow great flexibility in storing your data.
+While some features are designed with a certain use in mind (e.g `NAME` should be actual names of your clients), you may use and interpret them in a way that better suits your workflow (e.g `NAME` as NRIC/FIN/IDs rather than name, or both!).
+Of course, do this at your own risk.
+With great power comes great responsibility.

 ## Table of Contents
 - [Quick Start](#quick-start)